 ~'The Strands of Health', by Dr. Rick Malter, Ph.D

-As copper builds up higher and higher, the adrenals get weaker and cortisol production then slows.
-When cortisol production is low, especially near adrenal burnout, you are 'constantly going into hypoglycemia, which can result in depression, irritability, mood swings, poor concentration, poor memory, dizziness, fatigue, sleepiness and many more unpleasant effects.'(*) Subsequently, when adrenal function is jump-started through an aggressive detox protocol, cortisol production once again rises.
+As copper builds up higher and higher, the adrenals get 'weaker' (or rather, move more into hypofunction) and cortisol production often slows.
+When cortisol production is low, especially near adrenal burnout, you are 'constantly going into hypoglycemia, which can result in depression, irritability, mood swings, poor concentration, poor memory, dizziness, fatigue, sleepiness and many more unpleasant effects.'(*) Also keep in mind that as the body approaches adrenal burnout while facing hypoglycemia, it increases adrenalin in an attempt to correct the hypoglycemia.
+Adrenalin is an anxiety and panic hormone, and the reactions of anxiety and panic can amplify then when copper is mobilized and enters the bloodstream (ie: through detox).
+Subsequently, when adrenal function is jump-started through an aggressive detox protocol, cortisol production once again rises.
 In addition to the diminished feelings of romantic 'love' and compassion brought on by the calcium shell and neocortex, the newly heightened cortisol level kills memories and emotions even further, all of which can profoundly lead to relationship issues and emotional changes.

 Oxytocin, known as the 'love hormone' or 'cuddle hormone' is important for behaviours including sexual arousal, recognition, trust, and bonding.
-As stress goes up (internally caused by rising copper (and other toxins) and weakening adrenals), combined with external stressors, our bodies in time become more and more oxytocin deficient.
-This means that as copper toxicity builds and the adrenals become exhausted, oxytocin levels generally drop, and the sexual arousal, recognition, trust and bonding that once existed between partners can become diminished.
+As stress goes up (externally from various factors or internally caused by rising copper (and other toxins), along with weakening of the adrenals, and/or a heightening fight-or-flight response, our bodies in time become more and more oxytocin deficient.
+In other words, as copper toxicity builds up and the adrenals become 'burnt' out, or likewise with sudden increased adrenaline or fight-or-flight, oxytocin levels generally drop, and the sexual arousal, recognition, trust and bonding that once existed between partners can become diminished.
 Symptoms of oxytocin deficiency can include generalized depression, heightened anxiety, social isolation, mistrust, resistance to intimacy affection and relationships, phobias, panic attacks, and sleep difficulties to name a few.
 Meanwhile, other neurotransmitters also come into play…

 "It is well understood that neurotransmitters play a role in psychiatric conditions... when copper is elevated, dopamine levels decrease and norepinephrine levels rise.
 Having these neurotransmitters out of balance can result in a whole range of problems including anxiety, panic, paranoid schizophrenia, bipolar disorder, depression, ADHD, and autism."